cloudfoundry-attic/receptor/doc/lrps.md

 #### `state`

 The state of the ActualLRP.

+When an ActualLRP is first created, it enters the `UNCLAIMED` state.

-When an ActualLRP is first scheduled onto a Cell it enters the `CLAIMED` state.
+Once the ActualLRP is placed onto a Cell it enters the `CLAIMED` state.
 During this time a container is being created and the various processes inside the container are being spun up.

-Once the `action` action begins running, Diego begins periodically running the `monitor` action.
+When the `action` action begins running, Diego begins periodically running the `monitor` action.
 As soon as the `monitor` action reports that the processes are healthy the ActualLRP will transition into the `RUNNING` state.

+#### `placement_error`

+When an ActualLRP cannot be placed because there are no resources to place it, the `placement_error` is populated with the reason.

+> `placement_error` is only populated when the ActualLRP is in the `UNCLAIMED` state.

+#### `since`

+The last modified time of the ActualLRP represented as the number of nanoseconds elapsed since January 1, 1970 UTC.

 #### Networking
 #### `address`